dklu97/support_vector_machine/README.md

+Support Vector Machine (SVM)

-# Implementation of a Support Vector Machine (SVM) algorithm.
+Implementation of a Support Vector Machine (SVM) algorithm.
-# The program will randomly generate points and apply the algorithm by itself.
+The program will randomly generate points and apply the algorithm by itself.